Peter Benjamin Graham: Sydney

 Between 1951 and 1953, Graham exhibited paintings in various group shows in Sydney, including the Inaugural Blake Prize for Religious Art.

 Alice Springs

 In 1954, Graham rode a BSA 500 motorcycle non-stop from Sydney to Melbourne.
 After rebuilding the bike, he headed across to Adelaide then rode solo up along the route of what is now the Stuart Highway to Alice Springs over five days.
-There he worked as a builder's labourer for 18 months while painting on the side, until the end of 1955.
+There he worked as a builder's laborer for 18 months while painting on the side, until the end of 1955.
 During this time he worked and painted alongside Aboriginal artists, Adolf Inkamala and the Pareroultja Brothers.
 He helped build the John Flynn Memorial Church and government housing at Hermannsburg Mission.
 At Hermannsburg, Graham met anthropologist Ted Strehlow, who transformed his way of seeing the Australian landscape and Aboriginal culture.

 Fiji

 Graham spent six months in Fiji painting and drawing in 1956.

 Gallery A (Melbourne)

 1956–1960: Graham returned to Melbourne, rejoined PhotoGravures Pty Ltd. Shared a studio with Leonard French and befriended the New Zealand born artist George Johnson, who introduced Graham to the work of Kandinsky, Klee and Mondrian.
 Painted a series of abstract works based on his Central Australian experience.
 These were exhibited at Gallery A (Melbourne) in 1960, founded in the same year by Max Hutchinson and Clement Meadmore.